FortniteReality/tigase-server/README.md

 When looking for support, please first search for answers to your question in the available online channels:

 * Our online documentation: [Tigase Docs](https://docs.tigase.net)
-* Existing issues in relevant project, for Tigase Server it's: [Tigase XMPP Server GitHub issues](https://github.com/tigase/tigase-server/issues)
+* Existing issues in relevant project, for Tigase Server it's: [Tigase XMPP Server project tracking issues](https://tigase.dev/tigase/_server/tigase-server/~issues/)

-If you didn't find an answer in the resources above, feel free to submit your question as [new issue on GitHub](https://github.com/tigase/tigase-server/issues/new/choose) or, if you have valid support subscription, open [new support ticket](https://tigase.net/technical-support).
+If you didn't find an answer in the resources above, feel free to submit your question as [new issue](https://tigase.dev/tigase/_server/tigase-server/~issues/) or, if you have valid support subscription, open [new support ticket](https://tigase.net/technical-support).

 # Downloads

 You can download distribution version of the Tigase XMPP Server directly from [here](https://github.com/tigase/tigase-server/releases).

-If you wish to downloand SNAPSHOT build of the development version of Tigase XMPP Server you can grab it from [here](https://build.tigase.net/nightlies/dists/latest/tigase-server-dist-max.zip).
+If you wish to download SNAPSHOT build of the development version of Tigase XMPP Server you can grab it from [here](https://build.tigase.net/nightlies/dists/latest/tigase-server-dist-max.zip).

 # Installation and usage

 Documentation of the project is part of the Tigase XMPP Server distribution package.
 Quickstart guide is also available [here](https://docs.tigase.net/en/latest/Tigase_Administration/Quick_Start_Guide/Intro.html).

+## Using Docker

+Docker and docker compose usage is documented in [Docker readme](src/main/docker/README.md)

 # Compilation

 Compilation of the project is very easy as it is typical Maven project.
 All you need to do is to execute
 ````bash